-Robertson, Jeanine.
-"A View of the History of Charter Oak, California."
-Master's Thesis.
-Claremont, CA: Claremont Graduate University.
-Accessed January 2025.
-Available at: https://4.files.edl.io/2e51/08/23/22/213202-7c0f667b-9f8c-47cc-a4a5-2cb1dab22170.pdf community also shares boundaries with the unincorporated communities of North Whittier on the west and Rowland Heights on the east side.
+Hacienda Heights is an unincorporated community located in the southwest part of the ESGV Planning Area.
+The 11.9-square-mile (approximately 7,620 acres) community shares boundaries with the Cities of Industry on the north, La Habra Heights on the south, and Whittier on the southwest side.
+In addition, the community also shares boundaries with the unincorporated communities of North Whittier on the west and Rowland Heights on the east side.
 Before the post-World War II housing boom, Hacienda Heights was a predominately rural community that grew citrus, walnuts, and avocados.
-At the time of preparing this HCS, Hacienda Heights is largely a residential community.48 Many of the homes in the early 1900s were Craftsman, National Folk, Victorian, and Tudor Revival.
+At the time of preparing this HCS, Hacienda Heights is largely a residential community.47 Many of the homes in the early 1900s were Craftsman, National Folk, Victorian, and Tudor Revival.
 Overlooking the valley, many Spanish Colonial Revival homes were built.
 After World War II, tract homes with Minimal Traditional and Ranch-style homes developed.
 In the 1960s and 1970s, Hacienda Heights also built commercial properties in the Midcentury Modern style.
-Overall, the majority of extant buildings and structures in Hacienda Heights were built after World War II, between the late 1940s to the 1990s (Figure 4.4.4-1, Hacienda Heights Decade-by-Decade Map).49
+At the time of the reconnaissance survey in 2024, the majority (or over 66 percent) of extant structures were more than 50 years old, with the greatest number constructed between the 1950s through the 1970s.
+Approximately 2 percent predate 1940, and approximately 8 percent are less than 50 years old (Figure 4.4.4-1, Hacienda Heights Decade-by-Decade Map).

-Los Angeles County Department of Regional Planning.
+47 Los Angeles County Department of Planning Department.
 12 February 2019.
-East San Dimas: East San Gabriel Valley Area Plan.
-Available at: https://planning.lacounty.gov/wp-content/uploads/2023/03/ESGV_EastSanDimas_ComProfile_20190508.pdf
+Hacienda Heights: East San Gabriel Valley Area Plan, p.
+2. Available at: https://planning.lacounty.gov/wp-content/uploads/2023/03/ESGV_HaciendaHeights_ComProfile_20190327.pdf